alexandergknoll/alexandergknoll.github.io/_posts/2025-09-13-omarchy-external-usb.md

 sh: can't access tty; job control turned off
 ```

-The issue in this case was that the bootloader cannot locate or mount the encrypted root partition.
-I needed to do the following to fix the issue:
+The issue in this case was that the bootloader could not locate or mount the encrypted root partition.
+To fix the issue, I needed to:

 1. Fix the kernel command line parameters in the Limine bootloader configuration so that I could mount and boot to the partition on my USB device
-2. Update the Limine configuration so that future updates to the kernel/OS do not break the bootloader configuration
+2. Update the Limine configuration so that future updates to the kernel/OS did not break the bootloader configuration

 ## Prerequisites